Revain (REV) Price Reaches $0.0002 on Top Exchanges

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 Revain (REV) is a token.
-Its genesis date was August 4th, 2017.
+It launched on August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
-The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
+The official message board for Revain is medium.com/revain.
 Revain’s official website is revain.org.
 Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
-Revain’s official message board is medium.com/revain.
+The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.

-It is usually not presently possible to buy alternative cryptocurrencies such as Revain directly using US dollars.
-Investors seeking to acquire Revain should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Revain using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Revain directly using U.S. dollars.
+Investors seeking to trade Revain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Revain using one of the aforementioned exchanges.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.